holoviz/panel/doc/developer_guide/extensions.md

  - panel.extension

 ### Authentication plugins

 The `panel.auth` group should be used to register new authentication providers.
-The entrypoint should resolve to a subclass of `tornado.web.RequestHandler` that can handle auhtentication requests.
+The entrypoint should resolve to a subclass of `tornado.web.RequestHandler` that can handle authentication requests.
 The handler can be enabled for a given app by setting the `auth` config to to the name of the entrypoint.

 ### Rest plugins